XMPPwocky/LessGibus/LessGibus/bore/ReadMe.txt

 ========================================================================
-    STATIC LIBRARY : core Project Overview
+    DYNAMIC LINK LIBRARY : core Project Overview
 ========================================================================

-AppWizard has created this core library project for you.
+AppWizard has created this core DLL for you.

 This file contains a summary of what you will find in each of the files that make up your core application.